Aranguri/sasses2/experiments/sen_embeddings/sen_embeddings.md

  ` i are , '
  asked the king , and the the other .n

+400k iterations
+Train around 2 (variable between 1.2 and 3.2).
+Dev: 2.3

 ### 20339.pts-4.jacob (1e-4 and proj+attn)
 206k iterations
 dev set: 2.24
 tr set: (avg) 1.8

+1.1M iterations
+not that many changes in the tr set.
+Dev set got worse (around 2.6)

 #### Quality
 ##### Trainign set